Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Computational Study

-We set different parameter combinations of weighted parameter $\lambda$ and iteration times $t$ to evaluate the performance on small-scale and large-scale DDCCMCKP respectively.
-The performance is evaluated by the cost of final solution when the algorithm reaches the maximum of iteration, and the experiment was repeated for 10 times and take the average value.
-The value of $\lambda$ is tested from 1 to 10.
-As show in Fig.~\ref{fig:lambda}, there are several points worth noting.
-In the experiments of LAB-ss2, when $T_{\max} = 18$, the current solution of the algorithm remains unchanged.
+Various parameter combinations of the weighted parameter $\lambda$ and iteration times $t$ to assess the algorithm's performance are employed.
+The performance metric is the cost of the final solution when LSS reaches its maximum iteration times.
+The experiments are repeated 10 times, and the average value is computed.
+The parameter $\lambda$ is varied from 1 to 10.
+The results are shown in Figure~\ref{fig:lambda}.
+In the experiments of LAB-ss2, when $T_{\max} = 18$, the current solution remains unchanged.
 The results show that the lowest cost was obtained when $\lambda=0$.
-However, when we validate the output solution with real confidence level, we find that the solution was infeasible, which means that the algorithm could not find feasible solutions based on the samples without considering the standard deviation.
-When $T_{\max} = 26$, different lambdas do not affect the algorithm’s convergence to the lowest cost solution.
-In the experiments of LAB-ls2, when $T_{\max} = 25$, the algorithm converges very slowly when we set $\lambda=0$, while other settings can converge quickly.
-However, when $T_{\max} = 32$, different lambda values have little effect on the algorithm.
-That’s because the constraints are relatively loose, and feasible solutions account for a large proportion of the entire solution space, making the effect of standard deviation less significant.
-In general, it is necessary to set a non-zero value for $\lambda$, and our algorithm is robust to different $\lambda$, with $t=30$ being appropriate.
+However, it is revealed that the solution is infeasible, indicating that the algorithm could not find feasible solutions without considering the standard deviation.
+For $T_{\max} = 26$, different values of $\lambda$ had no impact on the algorithm's convergence to the lowest cost solution.
+In the experiments of LAB-ls2, with $T_{\max} = 25$, the algorithm exhibited slow convergence when $\lambda=0$, while other settings allowed for quicker convergence.
+When $T_{\max} = 32$, different $\lambda$ settings had small impact on the performance since the intensity of chance constraints are low, making the effect of standard deviation less significant.
+In summary, it is necessary to set a non-zero value for $\lambda$, and our algorithm exhibits robustness across different $\lambda$ values.
+Meanwhile, $t=30$ is an appropriate choice for iteration times.